 - Analyze data from previous labs in previous quarters/build repositories of data from past iterations of course, or use data from literature

 - Contact your textbook vendors to see if they provide virtual labs for your course and post in iLearn

 - Students can use cameras/phones to document activities or performances and share in iLearn

 The Journal of Visualized Experiments (JoVE), is a video platform featuring videos that teach fundamental concepts and techniques for the lab.
 Via JoVE, researchers and students can view the intricate details of cutting-edge experiments rather than read them in text articles.
-The UCR library has added two collections of JoVE offerings: JoVE Science Education Chemistry & Advanced Biology and JOVE Immunology and Infection.
+The UCR Library has the full JoVE collection available.

 Henry Stewart Talks: Biomedical & Life Sciences Collection